-Each of these exams will last 90 minutes (the usual 80 minutes and an extra 10 minutes to make sure you have enough time to upload your work).
+Each exam will cover material from the beginning of the semester, though the second exam will focus more on material since the first exam.
+Each exam will last 90 minutes (the usual 80 minutes and an extra 10 minutes to make sure you have enough time to upload your work).
 You may start the exam as early as 12:00am, and as late as 11:59pm, on the designated day.
+There will be no final exam, but note the final project presentation scheduled during finals week, above.